-The 58th Commencement Ceremony will be held on Thursday, May 26, 2022 at 5:30 p.m. sharp, at the Bicentennial Band Shell, on the campus lawn.
-All graduates participating in the ceremony are required to arrive no later than 3:30 p.m. in their regalia.
+The 58th Commencement Ceremony was held on Thursday, May 26, 2022 at 5:30 p.m. sharp, at the Bicentennial Band Shell, on the campus lawn.

 State Senator Saud Anwar was first elected to public office in 2011 as a member of South Windsor’s Town Council.
 He has served two terms as South Windsor mayor, once from 2013 to 2015 and once from 2017 to 2019.
 He was elected to the Senate in February 2019 to represent the residents of the 3rd State Senate District towns of East Hartford, East Windsor, Ellington and South Windsor.

-Dr. Anwar is a medical doctor with specializations in treating lung diseases and critical care medicine, occupational and environmental medicine.
+Dr. Anwar is a medical doctor with specializations in treating lung diseases and critical care medicine, and occupational and environmental medicine.
 He currently serves as Chair of the Department of Internal Medicine at Manchester Memorial and Rockville General Hospitals.
-Dr. Anwar was trained in pulmonary and critical care medicine at, and holds a Master’s Degree in Public Health from, Yale University.
+Dr. Anwar was trained in pulmonary and critical care medicine at, and holds a master’s degree in Public Health from, Yale University.

 Dr. Anwar also works with humanitarian and peace initiatives on a local, national and global scale.
 He has organized medical missions for disaster relief, receiving citations for doing so from former Governor Jodi Rell, United States Senator Richard Blumenthal and Lieutenant Governor Susan Bysiewicz.